A Ladin municipality in Alta Badia dominated by the Sasso di Santa Croce, with the Santa Croce sanctuary and the Armentara meadows.

 Frequently asked questions

-What to see in Badia?
+What is there to see in Badia?

 Why is it called Badia?